Gordon Lee Paul

-Gordon Lee Paul (2 September 1935 - 15 April 2014) was a clinical psychologist, researcher, and university professor instrumental in the development of evidence-based psychotherapy research.
+Gordon Lee Paul (September 2, 1935 – April 15, 2014) was an American clinical psychologist, researcher, and university professor instrumental in the development of evidence-based psychotherapy research.
 He published more than 200 scientific papers and research monographs and formulated the ultimate clinical research question: What treatment, by whom, is most effective for this individual, with that specific problem, under which set of circumstances, and how does it come about? to guide research on psychotherapy effectiveness.
 Paul was the recipient of many awards including the Distinguished Scientist Award from Section 3 of Division 12 of the American Psychological Association, the Distinguished Scientific Contribution to Clinical Psychology from the American Psychological Association, and the Trailblazer Award for Lifetime Achievement from the Association for Behavioral and Cognitive Therapy as well as listing on Good Housekeeping's "Best Mental Health Experts" He held an academic appointment at the University of Illinois at Urbana-Champaign from 1965 to 1980 and was appointed to the Hugh Roy and Lillie Cranz Cullen Distinguished University Chaired Professorship at the University of Houston in 1980; a position he held until his retirement in 2011.

 Early life and education

-Paul was born in Marshalltown, Iowa on September 5, 1935, and was the only surviving child of Leon D. Paul and Ione Hickman (Perry) and grew up in a large extended family of cousins, aunts, uncles, and maternal grandparents.Living with such an extended family, he was surrounded by relatives that had behavioral and emotional problems.
+Paul was born in Marshalltown, Iowa, on September 5, 1935, and was the only surviving child of Leon D. Paul and Ione Hickman (Perry) and grew up in a large extended family of cousins, aunts, uncles, and maternal grandparents.
+Living with such an extended family, he was surrounded by relatives that had behavioral and emotional problems.
 This began to plant seeds that would later lead to a career in psychology, however, his first career was in music.
 His initial career plans were to be a professional musician but as he wrote in his intellectual autobiography, numerous life events led to a change in focus to psychopathology.
 After Navy service as a musician he finished his undergraduate degree in psychology and mathematics at the University of Iowa in 1960.
 He then enrolled in the clinical psychology graduate program at the University of Illinois at Urbana-Champaign earning M.A.
 (1962) and Ph.D.
 (1964) degrees under the direction of Charles W. Eriksen.
 Paul then completed a Postdoctoral Psychology Internship/Residency at the Veterans Administration Medical Center & Stanford University in Palo Alto, CA.